lucacasonato/messageformat.dev/docs/integration/js.md

 ---
-title: Using MF2 with JavaScript
+title: Using MF2 with JavaScript and TypeScript
-sidebar_title: JavaScript
+sidebar_title: JavaScript/TypeScript
 ---

 The following guide explains how to use the `mf2-messageformat` package to format MF2 messages.